AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/16-xpress.md

 antares-x.y-solver --list-solvers | grep xpress
 ```

+## Compatibility
+Antares Simulator 8.x has been shown to work with Xpress 8.13.0.
+Trying to use other versions may work, but can lead to crashes.

 ## Known issues
 ### Performance issues with Xpress 9.x
 The following Xpress versions suffer a performance regression that makes them unsuitable for use with Antares Simulator